SahilK-027/Frosted-Canvas/README.md

 4. **Use complementary colors**: Colors opposite on the color wheel create vibrant gradients
 5. **Test different noise settings**: Lower noiseScale = larger patterns
 6. **Adjust animation speed**: Slower speeds (0.1-0.3) are often more elegant

+### When to Use Static Backgrounds

+Use `static: true` when:
+- You want better performance (no animation loop)
+- Creating print-ready or screenshot-friendly designs
+- Building static hero sections or cards
+- Reducing battery consumption on mobile devices
+- You need a beautiful gradient without motion

 ### Performance